trieu/leo-cdp-free-edition/README.md

 # Core features

-1. Collect customer data: Businesses can use various tools such as web analytics, social media, and email marketing to collect customer data.
-This data can then be fed into the CDP.
-2. Data collection and unification: LEO CDP allows businesses to collect customer data from various sources, such as websites, mobile apps, and offline interactions.
+1. <b> Data collection and unification </b>: LEO CDP allows businesses to collect customer data from various sources, such as websites, mobile apps, and offline interactions.
 It then unifies this data into a single customer profile, which can include demographic information, behavioral data, and more.
-3. Segmentation and audience creation: LEO CDP provides tools for businesses to segment their customer data and create custom audiences based on criteria such as customer behavior, demographics, or preferences.
+2. <b> Segmentation and audience creation </b>: LEO CDP provides tools for businesses to segment their customer data and create custom audiences based on criteria such as customer behavior, demographics, or preferences.
-4. Personalization and targeting: With LEO CDP, businesses can use customer data to personalize and target their marketing efforts, such as by sending targeted email campaigns or displaying personalized website content.
+3. <b> Personalization and targeting </b>: With LEO CDP, businesses can use customer data to personalize and target their marketing efforts, such as by sending targeted email campaigns or displaying personalized website content.
-5. Analytics and reporting: LEO CDP provides real-time analytics and reporting capabilities, allowing businesses to measure the effectiveness of their marketing efforts and gain insights into customer behavior.
+4. <b> Analytics and reporting </b>: LEO CDP provides real-time analytics and reporting capabilities, allowing businesses to measure the effectiveness of their marketing efforts and gain insights into customer behavior.
-6. Integration with other systems: LEO CDP can integrate with other systems such as CRM, marketing automation, and advertising platforms to create a seamless and holistic view of customer data across the organization.
+5. <b> Integration with other systems </b>: LEO CDP can integrate with other systems such as CRM, marketing automation, email marketing service and advertising platforms to create a seamless and holistic view of customer data across the organization.

 # LEO CDP Data Flow